ChameleonCloud/docs/source/technical/cli/authentication.rst

 ==================

 When using the CLI, you have to provide some credentials so the system trusts that the operations are really being executed by your user account.
-There are two ways of doing this.
+This page covers two such ways of doing this: a CLI password and application credentials.
+Both require manually creating and downloading credential files.

 .. note::

-   If you are running OpenStack commands from a Chameleon instance, you can use :ref:`ccauth <cli-ccauth>` to authenticate via your browser without manually managing a password or application credential. ``ccauth`` is preinstalled on all Chameleon supported images.
+   For most users, :ref:`ccauth <cli-ccauth>` or :ref:`cc-login
+   <cli-cc-login>` are easier than the methods on this page — they
+   authenticate via your browser and generate credential files for you, with no manual password or application credential setup required.
+See :ref:`which authentication method should I use? <cli-which-auth-method>` for guidance on choosing between them.
+Use a CLI password or application credential only if neither of those tools fits your workflow.

 Setting a CLI password
 ----------------------